opencomputeproject/SAI/doc/SAI-Proposal-versioning.md

 A vendor publishes their SDK in source form and advice their users of which version of their SDK can be used for the requested SAI version.
 It is assumed the most common form this takes is each vendor maintains a trunk branch with the latest code and patches are back ported to specific branches created for each SAI version.

 > ### Example
 > Customer using Sonic version 201911 which is compatible with SAI 1.5.4.
 The vendor SDK version is 1.1.
-They customer wants to upgrade to a newer version of the SDK which supports SAI objects/attributes that are only supported in SDK 1.2.
+Their customer wants to upgrade to a newer version of the SDK which supports SAI objects/attributes that are only supported in SDK 1.2.
 The common method to support this is to backport the supported attributes to 1.1.

 Proposal
 --------